rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.loessinterpolation/documentation.md

 ***

 ## Description
-It detects the increase of a numeric field previously filtered according to a certain threshold, in a customizable time window.
-Example: A temperature value, filtered to only obtain values greater than 7, increases by 10 percent within 5 minutes.
+Calculates the loess interpolation of a monitored value over a given time interval if greater than a threshold value.

 ***

 ## Required input
-There should be a numeric field in the event, which should be filtered according to a certain threshold, and then observe the trend.
+There should be a field to monitor in the event at certain times, if the difference of the timestamps is greater than a certain threshold (provided in input), the interpolation is calculated

 ***